enesovski/Turrets_In_Unity/README.md

 > [!TIP]
 > Project uses State Machine and delegate functions.
 Therefore, project can easily be edited using these structs.

-## Getting Started
+## How To Use

 > [!IMPORTANT]
-> Project uses Unity 2022.3.8f1 and Built - in Rendered Pipeline
+> Project uses Unity 2022.3.8f1 and Built - in Rendered Pipeline.

 > [!TIP]
-> If you have pink material error , you can convert project materials to URP/HDRP in Unity Inspector by Edit/Convert Materials
+> If you have pink material error , you can convert project materials to URP/HDRP in Unity Inspector by Edit/Convert Materials.

+You can find game ready turret prefabs in Assets\Prefabs\Turrets and drag to your project Ready turret prefabs:.
+- Anti - air turret
+- Cannon turret

+For targets, you can drag Target.cs script to your object or drag enemy prefabs in Assets\Prefabs\Enemies.

+If you have turret and enemy in the scene, you are ready!
+> [!CAUTION]
+> Turret aims according to velocity of rigidbody of enemy.
+If your enemy moves using another way, you must edit TurretLockState.cs.
+> To edit , find AimCalculator.CalculateAimByObjectVelocity and pass values of transform of target and velocity of target by Vector3 type